International Bestselling Author

 Adam Gopnik, legendary and beloved writer for the New Yorker, has—in his three decades with the magazine—written fiction, humor, memoirs, critical essays, and reported pieces from at home and abroad.
 He was the magazine’s art critic from 1987 to 1995, and the Paris correspondent from 1995 to 2000.
 Gopnik has received three National Magazine awards for essays and for criticism, the George Polk Award for Magazine Reporting, and the Canadian National Magazine Award Gold Medal for arts writing.
 In March of 2013, he was awarded the medal of Chevalier of the Order of Arts and Letters.

 An international bestselling author, his newest book is The Real Work: On the Mystery of Mastery (2023).
-He is also the author of A Thousand Small Sanities: The Moral Adventures of Liberalism (May 2019).
-Written as a long letter to his 18-year-old daughter who was badly shaken by the election of 2016 Gopnik offers a stirring defense of liberalism against the dogmatisms of our time and expounds on why liberal humanism is wise, good and permanent.
+He is also the author of A Thousand Small Sanities: The Moral Adventures of Liberalism (2019), a book written as a long letter to his 18-year-old daughter who was badly shaken by the election of 2016.
+Gopnik offers a stirring defense of liberalism against the dogmatisms of our time and expounds on why liberal humanism is wise, good and permanent.
 A Thousand Small Sanities is a manifesto rooted in the lives of people who invented and extended the liberal tradition.
 He shows us why liberalism is one of the great moral adventures in human history—and why, in an age of autocracy, our lives may depend on its continuation.
 Praising the book, Krista Tippett, host of On Being, writes: “Adam Gopnik is one of the greatest thinkers and wordsmiths of our age, and this book may be his most masterful, meaningful, and enjoyable yet.
 He turns his sweeping intellectual imagination into a conversation with a cross-partisan American longing for a renewal of common life that scarcely knows how to name itself.
 In an age in which we’ve connected ourselves with scale but without quality, and fractured communal cohesion in part by forgetting our shared liberal inheritance, this book is essential, redemptive reading.”

 Adam’s numerous books include: In Mid-Air, Points of View from Over a Decade (2018), a collection of witty, illuminating essays on life, art, and family; At The Strangers’ Gate: Arrivals in New York (2017), a memoir that captures the romance of New York City in the 1980s; The Table Comes First: Family, France, and the Meaning of Food (2012), a beguiling tour of the morals and manners of our present food mania, in search of eating’s deeper truths; Winter: Five Windows on the Season (2011), the 50th anniversary Massey Lecture Gopnik delivered for the CBC, broadcast throughout Canada; Angels And Ages: A Short Book About Lincoln, Darwin And Modern Life (2009), a national bestseller which the Telegraph in London called “the essay every essayist would like to have written.”; Through The Children’s Gate: A Home in New York (2007), a portrait of an altered New York, how life moves forward after tragedy, and about raising two children in the shadow of many kinds of sadness; and Paris To The Moon (2000), hailed by the New York Times as “the finest book on France in recent years.”